-1. General Botany (5) f,w.
-An introductory study of plant science in regard to structure, physiology, simple taxonomy, and the ecological relationships.
-Three lectures a week and two double laboratory periods.
-Text: A Textbook of General Botany, (5th Ed.), Smith, Gilbert, Bryan, Evans, and Stauffer.
-Laboratory Manual: Laboratory Manual of General Botany, Fisk and Addoms.

-2. General Zoology (5) f.w.
+- 1. General Botany (5)f,w.
+An introductory study of plant science in regard to structure, physiology, simple taxonomy and the ecological relationships.
+This course should be found useful not only for purposes of general education but also in providing basic training for those who will seek a career in some branch of the biological sciences.
+Three lectures and two double laboratory periods per week.
+Text: Botany (Third edition) 1962, Wilson and Loomis.
+Laboratory Manual: To be selected by the Instructor. - 2.
+General Zoology (5) f,w.
 A general course in the study of animal life with special emphasis placed on their morphological and physiological characteristics.
 Three lectures and two double laboratory periods a week.
 Text: College Zoology, Hegner and Stiles (7th Ed.).
-Laboratory Manual: Laboratory Explorations in General Zoology (3rd Ed.), Karl A. Stiles.

-3. Human Physiology (5)w.
+Laboratory Manual: Laboratory Explorations in General Zoology (3rd Ed.), Karl A. Stiles. - 3.
+Human Physiology (5)w.
 An introductory study of the principles of human biology.
 A course of general cultural interest and a preparation for advanced courses in physiology.
 Three lectures and two double laboratory periods a week.
 Text: The Human Organism, De-Coursey.
-Laboratory Manual: Laboratory Experiments in Physiology-Fifth Edition, Zoethout.

-4. Anatomy and Physiology (5) f.w.
+Laboratory Manual: Laboratory Experiments in Physiology-Fifth Edition, Zoethout. - 4.
+Anatomy and Physiology (5) f,w.
 A lecture and laboratory course for the nursing student, planned to give the student an understanding of the normal body structure and function.
 Three lectures and two double laboratory periods a week.
-Text: Textbood of Anatomy and Physiology (5th Ed.), Anthony.
+Text: Textbook of Anatomy and Physiology (5th Ed.), Anthony.
 Laboratory Manual: Anatomy and Physiology Laboratory Manual (5th Ed.)
-Anthony.

-5. Health Education (2)w.
+Anthony. - 5.
+Health Education for Teachers (2)w.
 A course designed for teachers and school health personnel in training.
 It presents the educational aspects of the school health program and the personnel relationship involved.
 It meets the requirements of the State Department of Education for the course in hygiene.
-Text: School Health and Health Education (3rd Ed.), Turner, Sellery, Smith.

-6. General Bacteriology (5)f.
+Text: "Health Education (Fifth Edition).
+Edited by Moss, Southworth and Reichert; Pub. by National Education Association of U. S. 1201 Sixteenth Street, N.W., Washington 6, D. C. - 6.
+General Bacteriology (5)f.
 A general course in the fundamental principles of bacteriology.
-Included are other forms of microscopic life, such as fungi, yeast, dickettsiae, and viruses.
-Three lectures and two double laboratory periods a week.
-Text: General Microbiology, 1955, Walter McBee.
+Included are other forms of microscopic life, such as fungi, yeast, rickettsiae, and viruses.
+Three lectures and two double laboratory periods per week.
+Text: General Microbiology, 1962, by Walter-McBee.
 Laboratory Manual: Laboratory Outline, University of Missouri.

-8. Conservation of Natural Resources (3) f.w.
+- 7. General Bacteriology (3) w.
+(For Nurses only).
+A study of bacteria and other microscopic forms and their relation to disease.
+It includes the principles and procedures involved in asepsis, disinfection, sterilization, and immunization as related to nursing.
+Three lectures a week and one hour laboratory.
+Text: Microbiology, (6th Ed.), Carter and Smith. - 8.
+Conservation of Natural Resources (3) f.w.
 Major problems of conservation in the United States such as soil, water, forests, minerals, etc., with a solution to conserve them wisely.
-Text: Conservation of Natural Resources (1958 Ed.), Guy-Harold Smith.
+Text: Conservation of Natural Resources (1958 Ed.), Guy-Harold Smith. - 9.
+Personal and Community Hygiene (2)f.
+A course designed to provide students with factual background for the health decisions they will be called upon to make while in college and after their college careers.
+Matters of personal health concerns are emphasized, and family and community responsibilities are also covered.
+Text: Living (Third Edition) Hein, Farnsworth, Rice.